mariosaldanha10/ping-pong/README.md

 Assignment 2: 3d Prototype

-A simple 3d game prototype built in Unity.
+A rebuilt of the classic Pong game but in 3D using the Unity game engine.